JohnBlue-git/Process-Thread-Synchronization_Note/README.md

 # Library for implementations
 - Kthread:
-  - the kernel thread that handle the user thread and directly execute with the hardware resources.
+  - The kernel thread that handle the user thread and directly execute with the hardware resources.
 - Kernel library:
-  - the library for developing kernel including kthread. usually, the library header look like <linux/xxx.h>.
+  - The library for developing kernel including kthread. usually, the library header look like <linux/xxx.h>.
 - Pthread:
-  - it is an interface specification that define api for engineer to develop user thread.
+  - It is an interface specification that define api for engineer to develop user thread.
 The library is <pthread.h>.
+- <thread> in (C++ STD library)
+  - It was introduced in C++11.
 - Hints:
   - In modern computer system, machine will provide atomic operation to support synchronization primitives such as spinlock.
   - Pthread also has spinlock, but no need to worry interrupt and ISR, since these are handle by the Kernel.